JavierGarSan/EConversn/README.md

 Make ebikes more accessible by crafting a more affordable one.

 # Missing
-Spur gear with 10 teeth
+Spur gear with 10 teeth.
+Instructions + Images.